 2022 2021 2022 2021

 Assets and liabilities classified as held for sale £m £m £m £m

-Asse ts held for sale Liabilitie s held for sale
+Assets Assets held for sale Liabilities held for sale

 Goodwill and Intangible assets - 3 - -

 Right-of-use assets (leases) - 1 - -

 Lease liabilities - - - (2)

 Property, plant and equipment - 3 - -

 - 7 - (2)

 Non-current assets (or disposal groups comprising assets and liabilities) that are expected to be recovered primarily through sale rather than through continuing use are classified as held for sale.
 Immediately before classification as held for sale, the assets (or components of a disposal group) are remeasured in accordance with the Group's accounting policies.
 After that, generally the assets (or disposal group) are measured at the lower of their carrying amount and fair value less cost to sell.
 Any impairment loss on a disposal group is first allocated to goodwill, and then to remaining assets and liabilities on a pro rata basis, except that no loss is allocated to inventories, financial assets, deferred tax assets, employee benefit assets, investment property and biological assets, which continue to be measured in accordance with the Group's accounting policies.
-Impairment losses on remeasurement are recognised in the income statement.
+Impairment losses on initial classification as held for sale and subsequent gains or losses on remeasurement are recognised in the income statement.
 Gains are not recognised in excess of any cumulative impairment loss.
 See also accounting policy in Note 9 (Loss on discontinued operation, net of tax).